mattwach/battery_drainer/README.md

 ### Optional Buttons

-Finally, we have a bank of optional buttons that may be used for various things.
+We have a bank of optional buttons that may be used for various things.
 This will be decided by the firmware.

 ![buttons](images/buttons.png)